Nahari, Kōchi: Government

 Nahari has a mayor-council form of government with a directly elected mayor and a unicameral town council of ten members.
 Nahari, together with the other municipalities of Aki District, contributes one member to the Kōchi Prefectural Assembly.
 In terms of national politics, the town is part of Kōchi 1st district of the lower house of the Diet of Japan.

 Economy

 Nahari's economy is centered on commercial fishing, horticulture, and small ship repair.

 Education

-Nahari has two public elementary schools and one public middle school operated by the village government.
+Nahari has one public elementary school and one public middle school operated by the town government.
 The town does not have a high school.

+The town also had the Karyogo Elementary School, but it closed its doors as a school on March 27, 2022.